 (This post contains affiliate links, which allow me the opportunity to earn a small commission, at no extra cost to you.
 Please see my policies for further information.)

 In Peppermint Peril by Joy Avon is the first in in the new Book Tea Shop Mystery series.
-I mentioned this one in my recent WWW Wednesday post.
 The publisher description begins like this:

 In the run-up to Christmas Eve, organizer of book-themed tea parties Callie Aspen and her lovable Boston terrier will have to conquer threefold trouble—a mysterious will, a missing heirloom and a dead body—to restore the festive spirit to their small town.